cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 ---
-title: Deploy Micro Bosh on AWS
+title: Deploy MicroBOSH on AWS
 ---

-We will leverage the Elastic IP, Security Group and Key Pair file that we created in Configuring AWS for Micro BOSH](./configure_aws_micro_bosh.html) to deploy a Micro BOSH server on AWS in four steps:
+We will leverage the Elastic IP, Security Group and Key Pair file that we created in [Configuring AWS for MicroBOSH](./configure_aws_micro_bosh.html) to deploy a MicroBOSH server on AWS in four steps:

 1. Create Directory Structure

-2. Create Micro BOSH Deployment Manifest
+2. Create MicroBOSH Deployment Manifest

-3. Find the correct Micro BOSH Stemcell
+3. Find the correct MicroBOSH Stemcell

 4. Deploy Manifest